basementstudio/commerce-toolkit/README.md

 Isn't that amazing?

-## Yeah, the SDK is one thing, but let's check out the `StorefrontProvider`
+## OK, let's not forget about the `StorefrontProvider`

-The `StorefrontProvider` is a React Context provider which manages cart state.
-Simply wrap it on your `App` component and you're ready to create a cool cart UI for your users.
+The `StorefrontProvider` is a React Context Provider which manages cart state.
+Wrap it on your `App` component.

 ```tsx
 // Example using Next.js